-Long-Term Incentive Component for Fiscal 2014
+Long-Term Incentive Component for Fiscal 2015

-For fiscal 2014, the long-term incentive component for NEOs was benchmarked against the Combined Group.
-The estimated fair value of the long-term incentive component which had been set at 125% of the NEO's base salary in fiscal 2013, was raised to 150%, which represents around the median of the Combined Group.
-Maintaining the long-term incentive component composed of a combination of 70% options and 30% PSUs for fiscal 2014 translated to NEOs receiving nominal value grants equivalent to 400% of their base salary in options and 50% of their base salary in PSUs.
+For fiscal 2015, following the benchmarking exercise of the long-term incentive component, the estimated fair value of the long-term incentive component which had been set at 150% of the NEO's base salary in fiscal 2014, was raised to 200%, which percentage is between the median and the third quartile of the Combined Group.
+The long-term incentive component was modified to a combination of 50% options and 50% PSUs, as compared to 70% options and 30% PSUs for fiscal 2014, which translated to NEOs receiving in fiscal 2015 nominal value grants equivalent to 400% of their base salary in options and 100% of their base salary in PSUs.
+This increase of the weighting of PSUs to 50% was made in line with market trends in order to allow for greater performance-based long-term incentive grants and lesser shareholder dilution.

 The Chief Executive Officer does not receive any long-term incentives as his interest in the principal shareholder constitutes a sufficient long-term incentive.

-Total Direct Compensation
+Target Total Direct Compensation

-Total direct compensation of the NEOs, other than the Chief Executive Officer, represents the sum of salary, target annual bonus, pension value and estimated fair value of the long-term incentive grants, and is competitive with the median to third quartile of the relevant comparative group.
-The total direct compensation of the Chief Executive Officer, who does not receive any long-term incentives, is competitive with the first quartile of the Combined Group.
+Target total direct compensation of the NEOs represents the sum of salary, target annual bonus and estimated fair value of the long-term incentive grants.
+The target total direct compensation of the President and Chief Operating Officer and the Chief Financial Officer is slightly above the third quartile of the Combined Group.
+The President and Chief Operating Officer of the Cheese Division (USA)'s total direct compensation and the President and Chief Operating Officer of the Dairy Division (Canada)'s total direct compensation is competitive with the third quartile of the relevant comparative group.
+The total direct compensation of the Chief Executive Officer, who does not receive any long-term incentives, is below the first quartile of the Combined Group.